atsmacode/aye-poker/README.md

 ![Player Waiting at Table](/screenshots/player_waiting.png)
 ![Flop Action](/screenshots/flop_action.png)

-Other simple packages I created are:
+Other simple packages I created for use here are:

 * [atsmacode/card-games](https://github.com/atsmacode/card-games) - This could be used to create any card based game
 * [atsmacode/framework](https://github.com/atsmacode/framework) - Some basic utilities like Models and DB connections